Pacific Specialty Insurance Review: From an Industry Expert on Home Insurance

 - Comprehensive personal liability

-Pacific Specialty, also known as McGraw Insurance Services L.P., provides hints of information about their history, leadership, philanthropic work, and long-term goals.
+Pacific Specialty, also known as McGraw Insurance Services L.P., provides hints of information about its history, leadership, philanthropic work, and long-term goals.
 They also promote the carrier’s A.M.
 Best Financial Strength Rating of A- (Excellent).
 The Better Business Bureau (BBB) accredited Pacific Specialty and granted the carrier an A+ BBB Rating.

 A peek at NAIC consumer data shows Pacific Specialty does have a low complaint rate overall.
 NAIC’s Complaint Index Report reveals 19 complaints (2018), 17 complaints (2017), and 26 complaints (2016).
 Although 2016 and 2017 complaints do exceed the industry average for other property carriers, more recent years do fall below the national average.
 The decreasing number of complaints suggests Pacific Specialty is working diligently to improve consumer satisfaction.